InfiniBrains/Awesome-GameDev-Resources/docs/artificialintelligence/assignments/README.md

 2. Fork repos or duplicate the target repo on your account;

     1. If you want to make it count as part of your portfolio, fork the repo follow [this](https://docs.github.com/en/get-started/quickstart/fork-a-repo);
-    2. If you want to keep it private or be FERPA compliant, duplicate the repo following [this](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository);
+    2. If you want to keep it private or be FERPA compliant, duplicate the repo following [this](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository).

 3. Add my user to your repo to it with `read` role.
 My userid is `tolstenko`(or your professor) on github, for other options, talk with me in class.
 Follow [this](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/managing-teams-and-people-with-access-to-your-repository);
 4. Send me a message on canvas with the link to your repo;

+!!! note "Private repo"

+    GitHub doesnt allow private fork of a public repo.
+If you want to receive my updates into your private repo you can do in 2 different ways:

+    1. Create an empty repo.
+Clone it to your machine.
+In your GitKraken or any other git tool, add my repo as another origin.
+Merge from from mine to yours with flag `--allow-unrelated-histories` (search it)
+    2. Create an empty repo and clone it to your machine.
+From time to time, download the files from my repo and replace the ones I might have updated/fixed.

 ## Recordings